chrisdiana/cdmedia.github.io/_posts/2015-03-20-getting-started-with-slim-framework-pt-2.md

 }
 ```

-What happens here is the function sends a HTTP POST request at our API ('http://localhost/slim-cars/api/car') and
+What happens here is the function sends a HTTP POST request to our API ('http://localhost/slim-cars/api/car') and
 URI encodes our form field values so that our API can understand them.
 Then on success, the browser
 alerts us that a car was successfully added.
 In addition, we show the delete button (it was never hidden anyway, but
 we'll get to that later), adds the id value to our form's id hidden field, and reload's our car list